Advanced configuration of the gateway

 With the line uncommented you will see:

-It can be usefull to avoid warning or errors on certain controllers.
+It can be useful to avoid warning or errors on certain controllers.

 # Auto discovery